AlonFriedman/R_code_textual_analysis_engagement/README.md

 Prepare Dataset: Ensure you have an Excel file formatted according to the dataset structure described below.
 Update the filepath variable in the scripts with the path to your dataset file filepath <- "path/to/your/Undergraduate2022-2019.xlsx" # Replace with the actual path to your dataset

-Run Scripts:
-Open each R script in RStudio or your preferred R environment and execute them in the following order:

---R_Code_textual_analysis_engagement.R

 Data:
 The dataset required for running this code consists of 11 columns and 439 rows, including student final grades in the class, assignment grades, student comments on peer work, and a breakdown of rubric scores.
 No sample data is provided.
 The structure of the dataset is as follows: